 We have posted our Audit Committee charter on our website at www.wns.com.
 Information contained in our website does not constitute a part of this Proxy Statement.

-The Audit Committee held five meetings in fiscal 2023.
+The Audit Committee held four meetings and two Audit Committee calls in fiscal 2024.

 Compensation Committee